How to Apply

 1) to the UND Graduate School.

 - Three strong professional letters of reference which should support a broad variety of combined past experiences.
 Examples of recommended experiences may include educational (academic advisor and/or faculty member), clinical (physician, PA and/or clinical supervisor), and personal attributes.
-Applicant may not use relatives or their proposed preceptor as references.

 - Personal statement addressing the applicant’s aptitude, ability, dedication and commitment to meet the program’s mission to “prepare selected students to become competent physician assistants working collaboratively with physicians, emphasizing primary care in rural and/or underserved areas.”